 Then they worked some more on their black edge by sloshing some fine dissonance into some of their tracks.
 To top it all, the band has got this knack to keep their tracks varied enough to avoid coming away boring in an already overloaded genre.
 All of that provides this interesting amalgam of a style mix that will keep your attention throughout the record.

 The band is around already since the late ’90s.
 But after an EP produced in their early years, ‘only’ one full-length studio album in 1999 ever saw the light of day.
 Until this one appeared on our radars.

 In between, Kratos unleashed the odd single here and there and participated in a few projects, but not much more.
 This is the reason why Arlechino integrates some older tracks too – like in way older tracks.
 So, the record is very much a recipient of what has already been produced AND some nice new material.

 I am already intrigued by the intro.

 Like a Janus Head, Arlechino first starts with some of the typical, symphonically styled lines that we are used to.
-Starting off a little like Nightwish‘s Imaginaerum, only the song is very different.
+This starts of a little like Nightwish‘s Imaginaerum, only the song structure is very different.
 But then – bang – Black Metal infused Gothic Metal rolls off the tape.
-With a friggin’ tremolo to boot, double bass beats and genuine growls.
-This stopped me in my tracks, when selecting albums for the pipeline.
+With a friggin’ tremolo to boot, double bass beats, and genuine growls.
+This stopped me in my tracks when selecting albums for the pipeline.
 I was already about to get up and leave to go places.
 But after this start, I sat the fuck back down like a good boy!
 No kidding, this really happened.